mzagmajster/mautic-sentry-bundle/README.md

 ## Acknowledgments

-* Thanks to entire Mautic Community for providing awesome marketing automation tool.
+* Thanks to B-Galati for providing [this](https://github.com/B-Galati/monolog-sentry-handler) project and factory example.
+It was really helpful in the process of integration Mautic & Sentry.